tiendu/tiendu.github.io/src/content/blog/2025-08-17-statistics-made-practical.md

 Every method has assumptions.

-> **Memory rule:** Correlation is an observation.
+> Correlation is an observation.
 Causation is an explanation that needs additional evidence.

 ---